-The next set of models used data when more than one bicyclist was present within a 15-minute period and the light condition was daytime.
+The next set of models used data when more than one bicyclist was present within a 15-min period and the light condition was daytime.
 The research team attempted to develop models using both posted speed limits and then by each posted speed limit.
-The attempts using the 72.5 km/hr [45 mph] speed limit data resulted in models with bicycle volume being not significant.
-This is not surprising given that the range of bicycle volume available for the higher speed roads is limited, for most of the sites, less than five bicyclists were observed in an hour (see Figure 2).
+The attempts using the 72.5 km/hr (45 mph) speed limit data resulted in models where bicycle volume was not significant.
+This is not surprising given that the range of bicycle volume available for the higher-speed roads is limited; for most of the sites, fewer than five bicyclists were observed in an hour (see Figure 2).

-The model using data for the 40.3 km/hr [25 mph] roadways demonstrates that vehicle volume per lane and bicycle volume are statistically significant and are negatively associated with vehicle operating speed (see Table 4).
-An increase of 19 motor vehicles per 15-min binned will decrease average speed by 1.6 km/hr [1.0 mph].
-For bicyclists to have a similar impact on operating speed, the model indicates that more than 39 bicyclists per 15-min period is needed.
-For this dataset, a maximum of 41 bicyclists was observed in a 15-minute period; therefore, whether larger number of bicyclists will have a greater influence on operating speed cannot be determined within this study.
-An increase of 30.5 m [100-ft] influence distance will increase average speed by 5.0 km/hr [3.1 mph].
-Presence of bus stop is associated with a decrease of speed by 6.4 km/hr [4.0 mph].
-Driveway density is not significant for this model.
+The model using data for the 40.3 km/hr (25 mph) roadways demonstrates that vehicle volumes per lane and bicycle volume are statistically significant and are negatively associated with vehicle operating speed (see Table 4).
+An increase of 19 motor vehicles per 15-min binned results in a decrease in average speed of 1.6 km/hr (1.0 mph).
+For bicyclists to have a similar impact on operating speed, the model indicates that more than 39 bicyclists per 15-min period would be needed.
+For this dataset, a maximum of 41 bicyclists was observed in a 15-min period; therefore, it was not possible to determine whether a larger number of bicyclists would have a greater influence on operating speed within this study.
+An increase of 30.5 m (100-ft) influence distance will increase average speed by 5.0 km/hr (3.1 mph).
+Presence of a bus stop was associated with a speed decrease of 6.4 km/hr (4.0 mph).
+Driveway density was not significant for this model.